Calluses and corns are areas of hard, thick skin caused by friction rubbing or pressure.

 - Wearing gloves to protect your hands, such as when gardening or lifting weights.

 - Wearing shoes and socks that fit well and have a wider toe box.
+If you have hammer or claw toes extra height is needed in your shoes.
+A podiatrist can advise on appropriate footwear if you have unusually shaped feet.

 - Soaking your hands or feet, and apply moisturizer to help keep the skin of your hands and feet soft.